 The capital city of the Czech Republic is one of the top destinations in Europe.
 Prague’s one thousand years of existence gives it a rich history that is embedded in every part of the city.
 For visitors to the city, this means that Prague is filled with a wide variety of interesting places to see.
+It’s even become a growing destination for people who want to work remotely.

 Comprised of two 17th century libraries, the Strahov Monastery is arguably one of the most beautiful libraries in the world.
 It’s divided into two main halls, both of which are decorated with ceiling frescoes similar to the Sistine Chapel in the Vatican, except these are framed by ornately gorgeous wooden reliefs.
 The Baroque Theological Hall has around 18,000 religious texts, organized via an old and beautiful card catalog system with decorated wooden cartouches that specify which titles are on which shelves.
 Meanwhile, the Philosophical Hall holds over 42,000 ancient philosophical texts.
 There’s also a room filled with ocean specimens, minerals, anthropological artifacts, some remnants of the extinct dodo bird, and glass cases filled with wax fruit.